-Our 'Rewards System' is in place to encourage good behaviour.
+Our 'Rewards System' is in place to encourage positive behaviour.
 Sanctions help us to set boundaries and to manage challenging behaviour.
-The Headmaster, following a full investigation where appropriate, will apply any sanctions fairly and consistently.
+The Headmaster, in consultation with members of SLT (Senior Leadership Team), will co-ordinate a full and thorough investigation, where appropriate, and apply any sanction fairly and consistently, in line with the list of sanction system.
 Sanctions may undergo reasonable change from time to time, but will not involve any form of unlawful or degrading activity.
 Corporal punishment or the threat of corporal punishment is illegal and is never used at The Croft Preparatory School.